INFO-4602-5602/project-0-dafr9205/submissions/dfrost/README.md

 4. Magically I had my bar chart, and the X and Y values were displaying just like my bar chart original from D3.
 5. The only things left were to adjust color (not hard, switched to black) - and then looked up bar thickness.
 Without going through a whole mess of creating custom polygons, I figured out that if I switched the X values from "continuous" to "discrete" I could make the bars a lot thicker.
 6. I adjusted thickness to try and match to my chart as much as possible.
 The ONLY thing I couldnt figure out was that it was arranging x values by ordinance, which I didnt want.
 I wanted x values to display in order of occurence in the dataset.
 But this was as close as I could get the Tableau version to display.
+6a. *UPDATE* I figured out how to manually sort the arrangement of x column, and changed the order to reflect the original chart and original order of data.

 <h3>Trouble with Part 4: Interaction: </h3>